 What Is a Grade 3 Deadbolt?

-Grades for deadbolts are established by American National Standards Institute ...
-Grade one locks are the strongest and ...
-Grade 5 Bolt...
+Grades for deadbolts are established by American National Standards Institute (ANSI) requirements.
+Grade 3 is recognized as the lowest passing standard, with...

 What Do the Lock Grades Mean?